Pakali Ba Health Center Well Project – The Gambia

 Our team led by Ebrima Marong of WAME (West Africa Medicine and Education) oversaw the digging of the borehole to the required 17 meters using a 4.5-inch drill bit.
 The mud and unwanted water were pumped out before clean water was reached.
 Space was then created for the well’s solid fill concrete lining.
 The borehole was encased in concrete to the last half a century.

-A high-quality submersible solar pump was inserted into the well and a 2,000-liter double-coated water storage tank was mounted with a solar panel on a solid iron frame of 6 meters’ height.
+A high-quality submersible solar pump was inserted into the well and a 2,000-liter double-coated water storage tank was mounted with a solar panel on a solid iron frame of 6 meters’ in height.
 The community helped to unload and assemble the tower.
 Here the community is helping erect the tower.

 The unfinished staff quarters were plastered and the roofing was completed.
 Piping was laid within the health center, providing water to the labor ward, public health section, outpatient ward, inpatient ward, reproductive and child health ward, laboratory, staff quarters and other areas within the health center.
 Six bathrooms were completed, 8 complete toilets, 4 wash hand basins, 8 taps, and 3 standpipes.
 The clinic had been without a laboratory.
 Now, with a small laboratory fully equipped with fresh running water, the clinic can easily and safely conduct tests such as RDT Malaria, urinalysis, HB/BF, blood sugar tests, and so on.